Gemathon-Lapidarists/distance_in_weeks/README.md

 ## Todos

-1. Restrict the usage for only 1 week to 4 weeks rest all to be handled in either no. of days or months
+1. Restrict the usage for only 1 week to 4 weeks rest all to be handled in either no. of days or months.
+2. A way to implement Internationalization.

 ## Contributing